top of page

 AI denoise maxing out a GTX 1660 Ti GPU

 There are fewer benchmarks for AMD Radeon dGPUs.
 There are a few reports that RX 7xxx series GPUs have "AI Accelerators" which work very well with Lightroom AI denoise.
 Older RX 6xxx series GPUs have a mixed bag of reviews with AI denoise.
-The Radeon RX8000 series GPUs are coming in 2025.
+The Radeon RX8000 series GPUs are expected in late 2024/early 2025.

 Intel Arc dGPUs initially had a few bugs which prevented us of AI denoise, but were resolved after a few months.
-AI denoise performance has a couple of mixed reviews.
+Intel Arc dGPU's AI denoise performance has a couple of mixed reviews.

 For all dGPUs, make sure that you are using the latest drivers, and make sure that the dGPU is being used by Lightroom in Edit>Preferences>Performance (noting that some PCs have both iGPUs and dGPUs).
 You can also see which GPU is being used by AI denoise in Windows Task Manager when performing AI denoise.